apollographql/apollo-client-devtools/README.md

 This repository contains the [Apollo Client Devtools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) Chrome extension and React component.

-Use of the devtools requires at least `apollo-client@0.5.18`.
-React integration (showing component names in the queries tab) requires `react-apollo@0.7.1`.
-Angular integration is coming soon.
+The dev tools require at least `apollo-client@0.5.18`.
+To see component names in the query inspector, you need at least `react-apollo@0.7.1`.

 Features
 ===